 The follow season, the league added two new teams to its lineup and before long there were franchises folding faster than they were starting up, making it difficult for the league to get any consistency.
 During the 1976-77 season, it became clear that the league was suffering financial troubles.
 Many of the NHL talent the league had signed just a few years earlier had jumped ship and headed back to the competitor, while other players knew it was only a matter of time before they would have to find steady work somewhere else.

 By 1979 the league’s fate was set, but not before one last glimmer of talent.
 That talent was Wayne Gretzky and Mark Messier, and the team was now known as the Edmonton Oilers.
-The up-and-coming talent of the hockey world was still going through the WHA in the hopes of boasting their career and accomplishing their NHL dreams, rather than suffering hockey purgatory in the American Hockey League.
-The two were turning heads and prepping for legendary careers but it was too little too late.
+The up-and-coming talent of the hockey world was still going through the WHA in the hopes of boosting their career and accomplishing their NHL dreams, rather than suffering hockey purgatory in the American Hockey League.
+The two were turning heads and prepping for legendary careers but it was too little too late for the WHA.

 In June of 1979, the league officially folded – but its legacy did not.
-With most of the teams having already folded, there were only six franchises left – the Cincinnati Stingers, Birmingham Bulls, the Oilers, the Whalers, the Nordiques and the Jets – that still had their proverbial heads above water and after months of negotiations, the WHA and NHL reached an agreement and four of the WHA’s remaining six teams were purchased by the NHL and added to the league.
+With most of the teams having already folded, there were only six franchises left – the Cincinnati Stingers, Birmingham Bulls, Oilers, Whalers, Nordiques and Jets – that still had their proverbial heads above water, and after months of negotiations, the WHA and NHL reached an agreement and four of the WHA’s remaining six teams were purchased by the NHL and added to the league.
 The Stingers and Bulls were each paid $1.5 million in compensation and the NHL added the teams through an expansion.

-The WHA had big plans but simply could not compete with a juggernaut like the NHL.
 It might just be a blip in the history of today’s league but its importance to the development cannot be understated.
-Today, there are two teams that are the last of an extinct breed – the WHA.